jweiland-net/reserve/Documentation/Changelog/Index.rst

 =============

-2025-03-18 Backporting QR Code Disabling Functionality 2025-03-26 Backporting SendEmailEvent from new version
+2025-03-18 Backporting QR Code Disabling Functionality 2025-03-26 Backporting SendReservationEmailEvent from new version 2025-03-26 Backporting SendCancellationEmailEvent from new version

 Version 2.1.0
 =============